yiyansun/GeoAI/labs/lab01/readme.md

 ## Acknowledgement

-This lab is largely built upon Haowei Wei's early contribution.
+This lab is largely built upon Haowei Wei's early contribution, and later Lewis "Yixiao" Liu helped me testing and editing the script.